fdeantoni/aduana/README.md

 For now this crate is only meant for use with a small local registry containing a limited set of images.
 It does not implement any filtering or pagination to collect all the tags each image has.
-Do not use it on very large repositories!
+Do not use it on very large repository you do not own as you will clobber it!